JonathanShah/jonathanshah.github.io/_posts/2023-02-11-MNIST-AUDIO.md

 # 1:Practical - Convert audio files to spectograms

-In order to convert the audio samples to spectrograms there are a few ingredients needed to make the conversion.
+So now its time to delve into the python libraries that help us apply that theory in a jupyter notebook.

 ```
 def get_wav_info(wav_file):